Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Following correct procedures

-A student was stuck by a hockey stick during a PE match.
-When swung, the stick caught the claimant in the mouth which led to dental injuries.
+A student was struck by a hockey stick during a PE match.
+When swung, the stick caught the claimant in the mouth, which led to dental injuries.

 • The school was found liable because staff had not checked that students were wearing gum shields.